pre6/ECOBEE/README.md

 # How Much Does the Furnace Impact the Gas Bill

 I am recent graduate and am currently living at my parents house.
 In an attempt to understand how much my actions (ie. increasing the temperature) will contribute to the gas bill, I have analysed data available to me through my ECOBEE thermostat.

+## This is what  I found: